-Enzymes act as catalysts: substances which, in very small amounts, are able to significantly speed up the rate of specific chemical reactions by significantly reducing the activation energy of the reaction; for example, the building up or breaking down of organic matter such as carbohydrates, fats and other proteins.
-Enzymes are highly specialized in their functionality; with each enzyme acting only on a restricted number of substances, and only catalysing one specific reaction.
+Enzymes act as catalysts: substances which, in very small amounts, are able to significantly speed up the rate of specific chemical reactions; for example, the building up or breaking down of organic matter such as carbohydrates, fats and other proteins.
+Enzymes are highly specialised in their functionality; with each enzyme acting only on a restricted number of substances, and only catalysing one specific reaction.
 For example, the starch degrading enzymes (amylases), present in human saliva break down starch into smaller molecules; which can then be degraded and absorbed when entering the gastrointestinal tract.